-After cataract surgery you can live a life without the hassles of glasses and contact lenses.
+After cataract surgery, you can live a life without the hassles of glasses and contact lenses.
 If you have been suffering from cataracts or poor vision and cataract surgery is an option, you should be aware of a new technology that can help you reduce dependence on glasses and contacts after cataract surgery.

 The patients of Westlake Eye Specialists now have the option to see at far, near and even intermediate distances after cataract surgery.
-This enables our cataract patients to be able read the newspaper, play golf and other activities without the hassles of glasses.
+This enables our cataract patients to be able to read the newspaper, play golf and other activities without the hassles of glasses.

 Until recently, cataract patients had few choices for the implants used to restore their vision.
-With the premium lens procedure you now have several choices based on your individual visual needs and lifestyle.
-In order to prepare for your premium IOL evaluation and consultation process we suggest you think about the following items and also take our Premium IOL Self-Evaluation Test.
+With the premium lens procedure, you now have several choices based on your individual visual needs and lifestyle.
+In order to prepare for your premium IOL evaluation and consultation process, we suggest you think about the following items and also take our Premium IOL Self-Evaluation Test.

 What are Intraocular Lenses (IOLs)?